 This is where overclocking comes in, and you can do this even without in-depth knowledge of technology.
 Overclocking involves getting certain components inside your rig to run at faster or higher speeds than the maximums for which they are rated.

-In our article, we will discuss whether overclocking something like VRAM can make a difference in how your computer runs certain programs.
-Further, we’ll talk about the higher FPS potential, if any possible damage to the VRAM could occur from doing this, and whether the heat the memory gives off could also increase.
+In our article, we will discuss whether overclocking something like VRAM can affect how your computer runs certain programs.
+Further, we’ll talk about the higher FPS potential, if any damage to the VRAM could occur from doing this, and whether the heat the memory gives off could also increase.

 Does Overclocking VRAM Make a Difference?

 Your computer’s VRAM is its video random-access memory.
 If your device has a dedicated graphics processor, it should have some VRAM in order to help it perform its tasks.
-This memory is specific to the GPU, and it should not be confused with your system’s regular random-access memory, or RAM.
+This memory is specific to the GPU and should not be confused with your system’s regular random-access memory, or RAM.

-Your computer will access these two memory types in different ways, but the main thing to keep in mind is that VRAM is for storing data related to graphics and visuals.
-It is what helps your games or other graphic-heavy applications load complex, three-dimensional models or textures with ease.
+Your computer will access these two memory types in different ways, but the main thing to remember is that VRAM is for storing data related to graphics and visuals.

 You can think of it as giving the memory more power to perform its tasks faster or better.
 Therefore, overclocking VRAM can make a difference.
 However, in order to be noticeable, this difference might be dependent on a couple of things.